Quantitative Easing (QE) And The 2008 Financial Meltdown

 Governments were quite successful here.
 In the UK, the Royal Bank of Scotland was fed so much government ‘rescue juice’ that, by October 2008, 58% of the bank was owned by the British taxpayer.

 Although government bailouts gave the banks some breathing room, there was still widespread panic over the situation.
 By this I mean two things:

 - Most investors were now afraid to invest in the stock market for fear of losing money.
 Since company and investor profits are taxable, this was also a problem for governments.

 - Banks were not willing to lend money anymore.
-Without money to borrow from the banks, it became more difficult for people to take out mortgages to buy houses.
-It also become more difficult for companies to invest in new projects that would grow their revenues.
+Without money to borrow from the banks, it became harder for people to take out mortgages to buy houses.
+It also became harder for companies to invest in new projects that would grow their revenues.
 This sharp reduction in lending is what became known as the credit crunch.

 With all this panic, central banks stepped in…